betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 ## Debugging with `xterm`

-If you are able to run `xterm` and do not see the error message `xterm: Xt error: Can't open display`, you may want to try debugging with `xterm`.
+If you are able to successfully run `xterm` and do not see the error message `xterm: Xt error: Can't open display`, you may want to use it to display `gdb` sessions for your MPI processes.

 The default fonts in `xterm` are not exactly pleasant, as the screen capture below suggests.
 Still, this [post](https://mpi-debug.org/2026-01-28-xterm/) provides instructions for debugging with `xterm`.